 Cicero’s Hatred and the Fear of Becoming an Alastor

+The historical anecdote referenced in texts discussing Alastor involves the Roman statesman Marcus Tullius Cicero and his intense hatred for the Emperor Augustus.
 According to Plutarch, Cicero, fueled by hatred, considered a final, desperate act to ensure Augustus would suffer divine retribution.
-Cicero contemplated secretly entering the house of Caesar Augustus and committing suicide upon the altar of his household gods.
+Cicero contemplated secretly entering the house of Caesar Augustus and committing suicide on the altar of his household gods.

 Cicero was reportedly deterred from this path only by the fear of being tortured beforehand.